“Can fire be carried in the bosom

-Scarcely has one single person—male or female—who’s in a marital relationship, or even been in the position to contemplate same, never considered what it would be like to have an affair, leave a marriage or take up a different life.
-The thought is perhaps common place for all at one time or other.
+Scarcely has one single person—male or female—who’s in a marital relationship, or in the position to contemplate same, not considered what it would be like to have an affair, leave a marriage, or take up a different life.
+The thought is common place for all.

-Continuing the theme initiated in the previous chapter—and now picked up again in verses 20-35 of Proverbs 6—is the repetitiveness known to the Proverbs’ wisdom approach.
-Indeed, this theme will continue on into Proverbs 7 and it’ll occasionally recur throughout.
+Continuing the theme initiated in the previous chapter is the repetitiveness known to the Proverbs’ Wisdom approach.
+Indeed, this theme will continue into Proverbs 7 and it’ll occasionally recur throughout the book.
 Clearly we’re slow learners, and particularly with such important issues as these nothing’s to be left to chance!

 The Lust of the Eye – Our Snare

-One of the ever present dangers of enjoying relationships with other couples as friends, or singly in the workplace, is the fleeting attractions that capture our attention.
-How else are most of us to come close enough to sexual temptation?
+One of the ever present dangers of enjoying relationships with others is the fleeting attractions that capture our attention.
+How else are most of us to come close enough for sexual temptation?

 We’ll generally know the person who we’re perhaps to become later ‘entangled’ with.

-Even though Proverbs 6:20-35 centres on ‘the prostitute’ it is clear that when two people accede to the want of a fling or an ongoing affair that both ‘prostitute’ themselves away from the partners of their youth (Proverbs 5:18); those they’ve chosen for life.
+Even though Proverbs 6:20-35 centres on ‘the prostitute’ it’s clear that when two people accede to the want of a fling or an ongoing affair that both ‘prostitute’ themselves away from the partners of their youth (Proverbs 5:18); those they’ve chosen for life.

-Neither do both recognise the inherent danger and consummate folly of such activity; even if they do, they choose blindness for a fleeting tremor of ecstasy.
+Neither person recognises the inherent danger and consummate folly of such activity; even if they do, they choose blindness for a fleeting tremor of ecstasy.
 But, oh how hearts will burn for this ‘little’ misdemeanour!
 Both, and indeed others, will be burned.
 The aggrieved partner(s) will not be assuaged; their anger will revile the situation (verses 34-35).

-If only those who were party to the infidelity knew how this would turn out!
+If only those who were party to the infidelity knew how these interactions would turn out!

 Going Beneath the Deed of Infidelity

-Our hearts hinder our progress often times beneath even our own awareness as they devise schemes that would quake us, let alone the partner or anyone else who knew our thoughts.
+Often times our hearts hinder our progress; beneath our awareness they devise schemes that would quake us, let alone the partner or anyone else who knew our thoughts.